How to get there,

 and Settings for

 SatNav and Driving information

-Having found a walk you would like to go on, either in the Forthcoming Walks page of this website, or in the paper programme booklet which we send out twice a year to our members, you will need to know how to get to the meeting point.
-We usually set off from here, but sometimes we use another form of transport, such as a bus, to get to the actual start of the walk.
+Having found a walk you would like to go on, either in the Forthcoming Walks page of this website, or in the programme which we send out to our members every few months, you will need to know how to get to the meeting point.
+We usually set off from there, but sometimes we use another form of transport, such as a bus, to get to the actual start of the walk.

 As well as naming the meeting point, such as "Newton Abbot Railway Station" we will also give a Grid Reference (SX 867 712 for the station) and usually a SatNav setting (TQ12 2JE if you've a train to catch).

 You can use the Map or Satellite buttons in each walk description on the Forthcoming Walks page, to give you either a map or an aerial view of the area, with the meeting point shown by a coloured marker.
-If the place the SatNav postcode will take you to is going to be some way away from the meeting point, you can have the marker for the meeting point shown yellow instead of red, with a further blue marker showing the SatNav destination.
+If the place the SatNav postcode will take you to is going to be some way away from the meeting point, you can have the marker for the meeting point shown yellow instead of red, with a further blue marker showing where the SatNav postcode will take you.
 Use the following buttons to choose which markers are displayed.

 Some SatNavs, and many route-finding applications on smartphones or tablets, can take Latitude and Longitude instead of a postcode.
 Each value has several figures, and the pair are not as easy to keep in mind as a postcode (50.5300, -3.5997 for Newton Abbot station), but they do completely overcome the problem of the meeting point being some way away from the nearest home or business.
 Use the following buttons to choose how the SatNav entry is shown in the table.

 For most of our Forthcoming Walks (but not for Archive Walks), we offer Driving time and distance, starting from your choice of the six possible places shown below, one of which will be reasonably near to over three quarters of our members.
 Use the following buttons to choose your preferred town.